natcap/invest.users-guide/source/croppollination.rst

 Summary
 =======

 The InVEST pollination model focuses on wild bees as a key animal pollinator.
-It uses estimates of the availability of nest sites and floral resources and bee flight ranges to derive an index of bee abundance nesting on each cell on a landscape (i.e., pollinator supply).
-It then uses flight range information to estimate an index of bee abundance visiting each agricultural cell.
-If desired, the model then calculates a simple index of the value of these bees to agricultural production, and attributes this value back to source cells.
-The results can be used to optimize agriculture and conservation investments.
-Required inputs include a current land use and land cover map, land cover attributes, species of pollinators present, and their flight ranges.
-The model's limitations include exclusion of non-farm habitats that may determine pollinator abundance and of the effects of land parcel size.
-The model also does not account for managed pollinators and pollinator persistence over time.
+It uses estimates of the availability of nest sites and floral resources within bee flight ranges to derive an index of the abundance of bees nesting on each cell on a landscape (i.e., pollinator supply).
+It then uses floral resources, and be foraging activity and flight range information to estimate an index of the abundance of bees visiting each cell.
+If desired, the model then calculates a simple index of the contribution of these bees to agricultural production, based on bee abundance and crop dependence on pollination The results can be used to understand changes in crop pollination and crop yield with changes in land use and agricultural management practices.
+Required inputs include a land use and land cover map, land cover attributes, guilds or species of pollinators present, and their flight ranges.
+To estimate wild pollinator contributions to crop production requires information on farms of interest, the crops grown there, and the abundance of managed pollinators.
+The model's limitations include not accounting for pollinator persistence over time or the effects of land parcel size.

 Introduction